If changes cannot be agreed

 - if it was reasonable for an employee to refuse the change in the circumstances

 If you're proposing to dismiss and rehire 20 or more employees

-By law, you must also collectively consult with a recognised trade union or employee representatives if you're proposing to dismiss and rehire 20 or more employees:
+By law, you must 'collectively consult' if you're proposing to dismiss and rehire 20 or more employees:

 - at one establishment